-Title: Preparing an d operating hoists to lift and transfer loads in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Maintain safe and healthy working practices when preparing for and carrying out lifting and transferring Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with legislation and organisational requirements during hoist operations. operations using hoists.
-Demonstrate compliance with given information and relevant legislation when carrying out hoist operations in relation to two or more of the following: - safe use and storage of plant or machinery - safe use and storage of tools and equipment - safe use and storage of lifting accessories - specific risks to health.
-Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to hoist use, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
-Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
-Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-5 Request and select the required quantity and quality of resources to prepare for and carry out lifting and transferring operations using hoists. nd quality pare for Request and select resources associated with hoists in relation to consumables, materials, tools, ancillary equipment and/or accessories.
-Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources, and how they should be used correctly, relating to: - consumables, lubricants and fuels - attachments and lifting accessories - hand tools, ancillary equipment and accessories.
-Describe how the resources should be used correctly and how problems associated with the resources are reported.
+Title: Preparing ar nd operating hoists to lift and transfer loads in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Maintain safe and healthy working practices when preparing for and carrying out lifting and transferring operations using hoists.
+4.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with legislation and organisational requirements during hoist operations.
+4.2 Demonstrate compliance with given information and relevant legislation when carrying out hoist operations in relation to two or more of the following: safe use and storage of plant or machinery safe use and storage of tools and equipment safe use and storage of lifting accessories specific risks to health.
+4.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to hoist use, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+4.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+4.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
+5 Request and select the required quantity and of resources to prepare y and quality repare for ing and 5.1 Request and select resources associated with hoists in relation to consumables, materials, tools, ancillary equipment and/or accessories. and carry out liftin transferring opera hoists.
+5.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources, and how they should be used correctly, relating to: - consumables, lubricants and fuels - attachments and lifting accessories - hand tools, ancillary equipment and accessories.
+5.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.